 For all news and announcements, as well as original content, subscribe to our newsletter.

-Critical Distance provides valuable experience and opportunities to curators, artists, administrators, and arts enthusiasts through our submissions, residency, internship, and volunteer programs.
+Critical Distance provides valuable experience and opportunities to curators and artists, administrators, and arts enthusiasts.
 Please see the relevant pages at left for submission and application guidelines.
-For applications, submissions and related questions, please contact submissions (at) critical distance (dot) ca.
+For submissions and related questions, please contact opportunities (at) critical distance (dot) ca.

 About the Space